HarutyunyanLiana08/Jewelry_store/README.md

 ## Description

-This e-commerce frontend project is designed specifically for a jewelry store.
+This is an e-commerce frontend project is designed specifically for a jewelry store.
 It includes seamless authorization and authentication, user login and registration, as well as  admin panel with easy-to-use CRUD functionality for managing store's products and categories.

 ## Features